AlttiRi/demo-image-viewer-qt/README.md

 - Decodes 8.3  file names to long file names with Win API (`GetLongPathNameW`).
 A 8.3 can be faced on a user input from Windows Exlorer: on Drag'n'Drop and when a user opens an image with a double click (the image path is passed as a command line argument to the program.)
 - Handles images of the directory in a separated thread with `QtConcurrent::run`.
 - Handles the directory only once, until it is changes.
-(For example, drag'n'dropping a file from the same directore will not trigger the directory parsing, since it's no needed to do, just find the file by name in the list structure.)
+(For example, drag'n'dropping a file from the same directory does not trigger the directory parsing, since it's no needed to do, just find the file by name in the list structure.)
 - Sorts by mtime, btime, size.
 - Updates the image position (in the title) on the sorting change.
-- All long time taking operations log the time in the console with `qDebug()`.
+- All long time taking operations log the execution time in the console with `qDebug()`.

 Opening of the next images is for O(n) (It depends of a image size: 20 ms for 150 KB, 170 ms for 10 MB, 700 ms for 36 MB).
 So the adjacent images should be preloaded in a separate thread, but I did not implemented that in this _demo_ program.